Everything you need to know about cachexia

-There are other conditions that cause a person to lose weight, but cachexia is different in that a person loses weight even if they are still eating.
+There are other conditions that cause a person to lose weight, but people with cachexia lose weight even if they are still eating.

 Researchers are still studying the many links and other potential causes that can lead to cachexia.